 Rattlecap: n.
-A unsteady, volatile person; a madcap: generally said of a girl.
+An unsteady, volatile person; a madcap: generally said of a girl.

-The Rattlecap was created in 2018 by a group of University of Edinburgh students who wanted to create a space where activism and radical thought were central and accessible.
-Our monthly-ish editions, centered around a chosen theme, bring together creative writing, politics, history, education, art, and advocacy.
+The Rattlecap was born in 2018 by a group of University of Edinburgh students who wanted to create a space where activism and radical thought were central and accessible.
+Our monthly editions, centered around a chosen theme, bring together creative writing, politics, history, education, art, and advocacy.

 We value voices that are underrepresented in today’s narratives; voices that show a perspective that examines, challenges, and radically reimagines the society that we live in.
 We hope that The Rattlecap can become an intersectional forum for discussion and change, and a thought-provoking, kind, and empowering space.

 In an effort to keep The Rattlecap as a catalyst for discussions that resist the